lackhoa/khoa-math/doc.md

 through all the possible values, since it is so huge.
 Also, In a few cases (e.g. real numbers), there might be no way to enumerate all the values.

-A KSet whose content has no element (whose boolean value is False) stands for a surely "impossibile" value, meaning that there is a logical inconsistency.
+A KSet whose content is an empty iterator represents a surely "impossibile" value, meaning that there is a logical inconsistency.
+Note that even though the False predicate means essentially the same thing, there is no way we can check for that.

+Another special case is when the iterator only has one element, then we can deduce other useful facts.
+This state is checked by the method `is_singleton(self)`

 ### Methods:
-#### `__len__(self)`
-If `user_len` is present, returns that.
-Otherwise returns the content's built-in length if it's supported.
-If neither are present, raise LengthNotSupportedError.

 #### `unify(s1, s2)`
 Binary operation unify the content of two ksets.
 With the slogan:
 "You can never learn less, you can only learn more".
 The function tries